Setting Up Actions

 5. Regular Updates

-• Review and update Use Cases based on performance
+• Review and update Actions based on performance

 • Incorporate feedback from actual customer interactions